 Stormzy launches initiative with Adidas to improve diversity in football

-Stormzy is launching a football programme with Adidas for young people of black heritage to enhance and protect diverse representation in the sports industry.
+Stormzy said he is launching a football programme with Adidas for young people of black heritage to enhance and protect diverse representation in the sports industry.

 #Merky FC aims to affect change by addressing the lack of diversity off the pitch and providing access to multi-year, paid professional placements.